You can update the associated Project Management work plan from a Microsoft Project file when Microsoft Project controls the work plan.

 The integration automatically performs resource mapping between applications.
 If resources in Microsoft Project cannot be automatically mapped to resources in Project Management, the Mapping Resources dialog displays.

 Note: Automatic resource mapping occurs upon the first synchronization or when a new resource is added to Microsoft Project.
 See Planned Information.

 Specify mapping for unmapped resources and click Finish.
 You can verify the automatic mappings, modify any of the automatic mappings, and specify any mappings for unmapped resources at a later time.
-See Manually Mapping Resources Between Applications (Shared Control Mode and Microsoft Project-Controlled Mode) for more information about the Mapping Resources dialog.
+See Manually map resources between applications for more information about the Mapping Resources dialog.

 The integration is completed when the Integration Complete dialog displays.